2nd Test: England reach 67/1 at stumps on day three; need 332 runs for win over India - www.lokmattimes.com

 Though India are very much in the ascendancy, there remains the outside chance of England completing an improbable chase through their Bazball style of playing Test cricket.
 Ben Duckett made 28 in a fifty-run opening stand with Zak Crawley before being dismissed by Ravichandran Ashwin.

-Crawley remained not out on 29, alongside the promoted Rehan Ahmed, who’s unbeaten on nine, with England needing 332 more runs for an astonishing victory in what is the toughest challenge of the Bazball era so far.
+Crawley is batting on 29, alongside the promoted Rehan Ahmed, who’s unbeaten on nine, with England needing 332 more runs for an astonishing victory in what is the toughest challenge of the Bazball era so far.
 No team has ever made 300 in a fourth-innings chase in India and England’s challenge also includes a pitch with variable bounce, as well as Joe Root’s right little finger injury.

 With 14 overs left in the day, Duckett and Crawley took two boundaries each off Mukesh Kumar, though Bumrah got the new ball to talk and ask questions of the openers.
 Crawley was quick to slog-sweep Kuldeep Yadav for six, followed by Duckett taking two fours off him via sweeps.

-Previously, riding on Shubman Gill’s third Test century, and some important contributions from Axar Patel and Ashwin, India’s second innings ended at 255 in 78.3 overs.
+Previously, riding on Shubman Gill’s third Test century, and some important contributions from Axar Patel and Ashwin, India ended their second innings at 255 in 78.3 overs.
 Gill got a few slices of luck early on and made it count by slamming 104 off 147 balls, his first Test century as a number three batter.

-His partnerships of 81 with Shreyas Iyer and then of 89 with Patel (45), followed by a late 29 from Ashwin helped India reach a competitive total but were unable to bat England out of the match.
-For England, spinners Tom Hartley and Rehan Ahmed picked up seven wickets between themselves as the Indian lower order folded quickly, despite England missing Root due to a finger injury.
+His twin partnerships -- 81 with Shreyas Iyer and 89 with Patel (45), followed by a late 29 from Ashwin helped India reach a competitive total, but they were unable to bat England out of the match.
+For England, spinners Tom Hartley and Rehan Ahmed picked up seven wickets between themselves as the Indian lower order folded quickly, despite missing Root due to a finger injury.

+In the morning, it was the ageless James Anderson who provided the early breakthroughs for England.
+His first over of the morning saw him send Rohit Sharma's off-stump on a cartwheel ride with a delivery that nipped away just slightly.
+He then got one to nip away and take Yashasvi Jaiswal’s outside edge on the drive to first slip.

+Gill could have been the third batter to get out if he hadn’t taken the DRS on an lbw decision against Hartley, with replays showing a slight inside edge.
+In the next over, Gill escaped again when Anderson trapped him lbw with a nip-backer, as the umpire’s call showed the ball clipping just the top of leg-stump.

+Post-lunch, Gill smacked a six down the ground off Rehan and went on to take two consecutive boundaries off him via a sweep and whip through mid-wicket.
+Gill and Axar were easily milking the spinners for singles while occasionally taking boundaries off them to take their partnership past fifty.

+Gill finally got his hundred in 132 balls with a flick off Bashir for a single, with his century celebration being subdued and facial expressions showing a sigh of relief.
+Shortly after, his fine knock ended when his reverse sweep against an off-break delivery from Bashir resulted in the ball taking a glove edge to Ben Foakes behind the stumps, with England getting the out decision on review.

-The post-tea session saw Rehan strike early as Bharat mistimed his pull to wide mid-on, while Hartley took out Kuldeep Yadav, whose top-edge on slog-sweep was caught at mid-wicket.
-Ashwin was dropped at slip and bided his time before swatting Rehan down the ground for four, followed by a lofted six in the same region and a four coming via a sweep off the leg-spinner.
+Axar was next to depart, trapped lbw on review by a length ball from Hartley which kept low.
+India’s innings ended quickly post-tea as Bharat mistimed his pull to wide mid-on off Rehan, while Kuldeep top-edged a slog-sweep to mid-wicket off Hartley.
+Ashwin was dropped at slip and bided his time before swatting Rehan for four, followed by lofting a six and a four coming off a sweep against the leg-spinner.

-The 26-run stand for the ninth wicket was broken when Hartley had Jasprit Bumrah edging to gully and Rehan ended India’s innings in the next over when Ben Foakes took a sharp catch of a faint outside edge coming off Ashwin’s bat, with the hosts losing their last six wickets for 44 runs.
+The 26-run stand for the ninth wicket ended when Bumrah edged to gully off Hartley and Rehan ended India’s innings when Foakes took a sharp catch of a faint outside edge coming off Ashwin’s bat, as the hosts lost their last six wickets for 44 runs.

 Brief scores: